 If your troop members want to pursue their Bronze, Silver, or Gold Award, they’ll develop a Take Action project on an issue that’s close to their hearts.
 To make Take Action projects even more impactful for your Girl Scouts, set time aside for them to reflect on their projects.
 When they take time to internalize the lessons they’ve learned, they’re more likely to find success in their future projects—or anything else they put their minds to.

-Time-honored traditions and ceremonies unite Girl Scout sisters, and the millions of Girl Scout alums who came before them—around the country and around the globe—and remind girls how far their fellow trailblazers have come and just how far they’ll go.
+Time-honored traditions and ceremonies unite Girl Scout sisters and the millions of Girl Scout alums who came before them—around the country and around the globe—and remind them how far their fellow trailblazers have come and just how far they’ll go.

 A few of those extra special days, when you will want to turn up the celebrations, include:

-So, whether they’re working on a new badge, making new friends, or closing meetings with a friendship circle, your troop won’t want to miss out on Girl Scouts’ treasured traditions, ceremonies, and special Girl Scout days.
+Whether they’re working on a new badge, making new friends, or closing meetings with a friendship circle, your troop won’t want to miss out on Girl Scouts’ treasured traditions, ceremonies, and special Girl Scout days.
+We embrace fresh perspectives and innovation from our rich cultural legacy.
+We continuously review norms and traditions evolving over time to ensure they are relevant and equitable.
+Sometimes that may involve modifying or sunsetting traditions to make way for new ones.

-The Girl Scout Bronze, Silver, and Gold Awards honor girls who become forces for good and create a lasting impact in their communities, nationally and around the world.
+The Girl Scout Bronze, Silver, and Gold Awards honor Girl Scouts who become forces for good and create a lasting impact in their communities, nationally and around the world.

 As your Girl Scouts discover the power of their voices, they’ll want to take on an issue that is close to their hearts and meaningful to them.
 Encourage them to turn their ideas into reality by pursuing Girl Scouts’ highest awards.

-Did you know that a Gold Award Girl Scout is entitled to enlist at a higher paygrade when she joins the U.S. military?
-A Gold Award Girl Scout’s achievements also prime her for the fast track when it comes to college admissions and make her an outstanding candidate for academic scholarships and other financial awards.
+Did you know that a Gold Award Girl Scout is entitled to enlist at a higher paygrade when they join the U.S. military?
+A Gold Award Girl Scout’s achievements also make them standout in the college admissions process and may make them a top candidate for academic scholarships and other financial merit awards.

-Ask your council about Girl Scout Gold Award Girl Scouts in your community and how they’re doing their part to make the world a better place.
-For inspiration, consider inviting a local Gold Award Girl Scout to speak to your troop about how she took the lead and made a difference.
-You’ll be inspired when you see and hear what girls can accomplish when they take the lead—and by the confidence, grit, problem-solving, time and project management, and team-building expertise they gain while doing so!
+Ask your council about Gold Award Girl Scouts in your community and how they’re doing their part to make the world a better place.
+For inspiration, consider inviting a local Gold Award Girl Scout to speak to your troop about how they took the lead and made a difference.
+You’ll be inspired when you see and hear what they can accomplish when they take the lead—and by the confidence, perseverance, problem-solving, time and project management, and team-building expertise they gain while doing so!

 Girl Scouts encourages girls to try new things and see the world with fresh eyes, both inside and outside of their usual troop meetings.
 As COVID-19-related travel restrictions are lifted across the globe and you and your troop feel safe doing so, you may be excited to travel and explore the world as a troop.